strdr4605/strdr4605.github.io/posts/2025-03-20-neovim-clean-paste.md

 ---
 title: "Clean Paste in Neovim: Paste Text Without Newlines and Leading Whitespace"
 date: 2025-03-20
-description: We will look at how to build a rich text editor in React Native using lexical editor, with the help of react-native-webview.
+description: How to paste code in Neovim without unwanted newlines and leading whitespace.
 tags:
   - vim
 ---

-When I work on a web project I find myself copy pasting html tags or Components from one place to another.
+When I work on a web project, I find myself copy-pasting HTML tags or Components from one place to another.

 Here are some use cases: